patrickbucher/learning-clojure/notes.md

 Rather than returning a vector with the element added, `nil` is returned, and the element added as a side effect.
 Use Clojure's collections instead, unless mutability is needed.

+# Threads, Promises, and Futures

+Threads are a very powerful, but also dangerous tool, especially when used in the context of mutable values.
+At runtime, a Clojure program is a Java program, and every Java program runs a single main thread.
+Additional threads can be started by using Java's `Thread` class:

+    > (defn say-hello [] (println "Hello!"))
+    > (def thread (Thread. say-hello))
+    > (.start thread)
+    Hello!

+A Clojure function `say-hello` is defined, and a thread is created based on that function (which is a `Runnable`).
+Once the thread is started, the function is executed.

+The effect of multiple threads running can be shown by putting one thread to sleep for a while:

+    > (defn say-hello []
+        (println "Hello, once!")
+        (Thread/sleep 1000)
+        (println "Hello, again!"))
+    > (def thread (Thread. say-hello))
+    > (.start thread)
+    Hello, once!
+    ;; waiting for a second, the REPL is not blocking...
+    Hello, again!

+When multiple threads are running, program execution gets non-deterministic, unless control mechanisms are put in place.
+Let's consider these two functions working on a shared variable:

+    (def employee-of-the-month "Dilbert")
+    (defn make-alice-eom []
+      (def employee-of-the-month "Alice"))
+    (defn make-wally-eom []
+      (def employee-of-the-month "Wally"))

+The behaviour is completely deterministic when the functions are executed one after another:

+    > (make-alice-eom)
+    > (make-wally-eom)
+    employee-of-the-month
+    "Wally"

+However, when the functions are executed in separate threads, the result depends on mere chance:

+    (defn race-condition []
+        (let [thread-alice (Thread. make-alice-eom)
+              thread-wally (Thread. make-wally-eom)]
+          (.start thread-alice)
+          (.start thread-wally)))

+    > (race-condition)
+    > employee-of-the-month
+    "Wally"

+Even though the thread started later will usually finish later in this example, no such guarantee can be given.
+Not modifying shared variables and using immutable data structures helps to avoid such race conditions.
+Notice that dynamic vars live in thread local storage, and, thus, can be used safely from different threads.

+Some threads do their work in the background, but we need to make sure that they can finish their work before the main thread finishes using `join`:

+    (defn delete-cache []
+      (.delete (java.io.File. "/tmp/cache.txt")))

+    > (def delete-thread (Thread. delete-cache))
+    > (.start delete-thread)
+    > (.join delete-thread)

+`join` waits until the thread is finished and then returns `nil`.

+It is often useful to get back a result from a computation performed in a thread.
+A _promise_ is some kind of a value trap that will deliver a value when demanded.
+A promise is created using the `promise` function:

+    > (def the-result (promise))

+A value is delivered using the `deliver` function:

+    > (deliver the-result "Dilbert")

+The value then can be grabbed using `deref` or using `@`:

+    > (println "The result is:" (deref the-result)) The result is: Dilbert
+    > (println "The result is:" @the-result)
+    The result is: Dilbert

+Once set, the value of a promise can't be changed again; the value trap was shut!

+Promises are useful in the context of multiple threads.
+Consider this employee database, to which two functions shall be applied concurrently:

+    (def employees [{:name "Dilbert" :age 42 :salary 120000}
+                    {:name "Ashok"   :age 27 :salary  18000}
+                    {:name "Topper"  :age 37 :salary 250000}])

+    (defn average-age [employees]
+      (float (/ (reduce + (map :age employees)) (count employees))))

+    (defn average-salary [employees]
+      (float (/ (reduce + (map :salary employees)) (count employees))))

+The two calculations can be executed in separate threads and deliver their results using a promise.
+The parallel processing (given multiple CPUs) might come in handy as the database grows:

+    (defn perform-calculations [employees]
+      (let [age-prom (promise)
+            pay-prom (promise)]
+        (.start (Thread. #(deliver age-prom (average-age employees))))
+        (.start (Thread. #(deliver pay-prom (average-salary employees))))
+        (println "Average age:" @age-prom)
+        (println "Average salary:" @pay-prom)))

+    > (perform-calculations employees)
+    Average age: 35.333332
+    Average salary: 129333.336

+No `join` is needed, since the threads are done after delivering their values.

+This whole process can be simplified by using a _future_, which is a promise that brings its own thread along:

+    (defn perform-calculations [employees]
+      (let [age-future (future (average-age employees))
+            pay-future (future (average-salary employees))]
+        (println "Average age:" @age-future)
+        (println "Average salary:" @pay-future)))

+    > (perform-calculations employees)
+    Average age: 35.333332
+    Average salary: 129333.336

+A function call wrapped using `future` will be executed in its own thread and deliver its return value to be grabbed using `deref` or `@`.

+In general, prefer futures over promises, because they don't require dealign with threads directly.
+For more fine-grained control, consider using Java's thread-pool facilities (`java.util.concurrent.Executors`).

+In practice, it is often a sensible approach to provide a timeout (here: 500 milliseconds) and a fallback value (here: the keyword `:timeout` with a promise):

+    (deref calc-prom 500 :timeout)

+`pmap` is a function that, from the outside, works like `map`, but, on the inside, uses multiple threads to process the elements in parallel (hence the name; _parallel_ map).